Trigus42/Private-LAN/guide.md

     -A FORWARD -m mac --mac-source <MAC> -j REJECT

-Of course if you use static IP's you could also specify the device by its IP:
+Of course if you use static IP you could also specify the device by its IP:

     -A INPUT -s <IP> -j REJECT